Panopticon: Art and literature

 According to professor Donald Preziosi, the panopticon prison of Bentham resonates with the memory theatre of Giulio Camillo, where the sitting observer is at the centre and the phenomena are categorised in an array, which makes comparison, distinction, contrast and variation legible.
 Among the architectural references Bentham quoted for his panopticon prison was Ranelagh Gardens, a London pleasure garden with a dome built around 1742.
 At the center of the rotunda beneath the dome was an elevated platform from which a 360 degrees panorama could be viewed, illuminated through skylights.
 Professor Nicholas Mirzoeff compares the panopticon with the 19th-century diorama, because the architecture is arranged so that the seer views cells or galleries.

 In 1854 the work on the building that was to house the Royal Panopticon of Science and Art in London was completed.
-The rotunda at the centre of the building was encircled with a 91 meter procession.
-The interior reflected the taste for religiously meaningless ornament and emerged out of the contemporary taste for recreational learning.
+The rotunda at the centre of the building was encircled with a 91-meter procession.
+The interior reflected the taste for religiously meaningless ornament and emerged from the contemporary taste for recreational learning.
 Visitors of the Royal Panopticon of Science and Art could view changing exhibits, including vacuum flasks, a pin making machine, and a cook stove.
 However, a competitive entertainment industry emerged in London and despite the varying music, the large fountains, interesting experiments, and opportunities for shopping, two years after opening the amateur science panopticon project closed.

 Panopticon principle is the central idea in the plot of We (Мы), a dystopian novel by Russian writer Yevgeny Zamyatin, written 1920–1921.
 Zamyatin goes beyond a concept of a single prison and projects panopticon principles to the whole society where people live in buildings with fully transparent walls.